department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/discovery/login.gov adoption discovery research findings.md

 Setting up Login.gov alongside another VA appointment is a welcome convenience for Veterans, as long as it represents a definitive start or end to the process.
 But, if it creates another ongoing process then Veterans are less likely to see it through.

-While Veterans appreciate bundling tasks with appointments, bundling communications causes confusion and fear around doing something wrong.

 Moving between online and offline touchpoints can create confusion – but clarity on what to bring, why you’re identity proofing and how it won't affect your existing appointments or accounts, helps put Veterans at ease.

 > "I would set up Login.gov at the end of my appointment, while I'm here.
 I'd rather get more done in a single period."
 Participant 6, Veteran Intercept

-> "I'm unsure if they want me to bring ID, then they want me to use my password and username?
-If I don't click yes, then I'm worried I wouldn't be able to go to my appointment."
+> "If I don't [decide to identity proof], then I'm worried I wouldn't be able to go to my [healthcare] appointment."
 Participant 3, Veteran Interview

 <br>